Lapping Mount Rainier to map its withering ice

 The national park uses other techniques to monitor its glaciers, including ground-penetrating radar and drilling to extract samples from the hidden depths.

 Beason says the “structure from motion” flights are a relatively inexpensive way to study the park’s glaciers.
-He expects the data will also improve understanding of the park’s ecosystems work beyond those covered in ice.
+He expects the data will also improve understanding of how the park’s ecosystems work beyond those covered in ice.

 Three-dimensional mapping can also be done with drones, but drones are prohibited in all national parks.